cavejay/BrisbaneBus/README.md

 ## Endpoints
 ### /routelist

-Returns a json array containing all the routes with buses currently servicing them
+Returns a json array containing all the routes with buses currently servicing them.

+### /route/:routeid

+*NOT IMPLEMENTED YET*

+Returns an array of JSON objects providing information on each Bus on the given route.

+### /route/:routeid/near/:longitude/:latitude

+*NOT IMPLEMENTED YET*

+Returns the stop id of the stop closest to provided longitude and latitude.